No doubt you’ve seen them. The machines which are self-proclaimed to be the best sewing machine for quilting.

 Choosing The Best Sewing Machines For Quilting

-First thing first, there is no one-size-fits-all sewing machine for all of you.
+First thing first, there is no one-size-fits-all machine for all of you.
 What has worked for your friend may not work for you.
-So, the best way to go searching for the best sewing machine is to look for these handy features:
+So, the best way to go searching for the best machine is to look for these handy features:

 Stitches per Minute